Huntingdonshire

 National Winter Ales Festival (NWAF)

-Great British Beer Festival Held in London in August
+Great British Beer Festival New for 2025, held in Birmingham in August